 How you choose to answer these questions tells the interviewer a lot about how you work within a team and as an individual.
 The best way to answer these questions is with the STAR method.
 STAR is an acronym for Situation, Task, Action, and Result.
 It serves as a framework to help you form strong, succinct answers to behavioral interview question.

-Here’s a breakdown on using what how the STAR method works.
+Here’s a breakdown on how the STAR method works.
 When responding to an interview question, follow these four steps:

 - Situation – Find a situation that best fits the interviewer’s question and sets the scene for the scenario that takes place.
 So, if you’re asked something like, “tell me about a time you overcame a challenge,” this is where you set the stage.
 In the situation step, be sure to use the 5 W’s: Who (Who was involved?), What (What was the challenge?), Where, When, and Why (Why did you have to overcome the challenge?).
 Aim to sum up your situation in just a few sentences.